 It has kind of been a requirement for a while anyway due to the majority of online enquiry coming from mobile devices, but Google recently announced that you’re in their bad books if you aren’t.

 Mobile responsiveness is now a requirement from Google and any site that isn’t friendly for mobiles is going to be ranked lower.
-All of ZANG Media’s websites are built mobile responsive from the start.
+All of Grimmel’s websites are built mobile responsive from the start.

 7. Get social